hermannhueck/learning-shapeless/README.md

 # Learning shapeless

-This repo contains the code snippets I copied from Dave Gurnell's book:
+This repo contains (organized in sub-projects) code snippets from:

-*The Type Astronaut's Guide to Shapeless*.
+- Dave Gurnell's book: *The Type Astronaut's Guide to Shapeless*.
+- The feature overview in the Shapeless Wiki

 ## Resources